 How to fix crystallized honey

-Avoid using hot water or microwaving your crystallized honey to keep the beneficial enzymes intact.
+It's important to note that you should avoid using hot water or microwaving your honey as this can destroy the beneficial enzymes present in it.

-Whether you prefer your liquid honey drizzled over salads or crystallized to spread over toast, the most important thing is to use high quality, pure honey to ensure you are getting the full benefits of this amazing natural treasure.
+Whether you like your honey in its liquid form for drizzling over yogurt or crystallized for spreading on toast, the key is to use high-quality, pure honey to ensure you get the full range of benefits that this natural wonder has to offer.